oriolmp/DistilbertMicro/README.md

     ```
     Now you can access to http://127.0.0.1:8000/docs# and see the API docs.

-4. **Call the API** To predict a text sentiment, you can make an API call using curl
+4. **Call the API** To predict a text sentiment, you can interact with the Swagger interface or can make an API call using curl
     ```
     curl -X 'POST' \
     'http://127.0.0.1:8000/predict_sentiment' \